Directed by Robert Z. Leonard

 Soon Pam finds herself in a beautiful house out in Connecticut, raising a daughter.
 This takes three or four hours a day.
 Anything else is handled by the maid that Chuck's success has afforded.
 Chuck's not absent, but Pam has literally nothing to do and no one to do it with.
 Chuck isn't equipped to believe this—she has the house, her garden, their daughter, and several other hobbies that, frankly, she's neither really interested in nor good at—and moreover he can't imagine why she would even want to return to the stage, let alone why he should let her.
 In year four, Pam decides she shouldn't require his permission, and they divorce, interacting mainly across the alley between the Broadway playhouses where they're rehearsing their respective shows.

 I mean, it's pitched as more of a dramedy—even at its most severe, it's still identifiably an "MGM musical"—but if I took all the dancing stuff out you could think I was describing Sirkian melodrama.
-It's genuinely good at being the musical version of it, too, charting the course of a marriage wrecked by a pregnancy (it takes a surprising amount of time for this film made in 1952 before either spouse is anything besides traumatized by its implications, to the extent they can't even properly fake being happy about it), and then slowly poisoned by a husband's ideas about what marriage and motherhood mean.
+It's genuinely good at being the musical version of it, too, charting the course of a marriage wrecked by a pregnancy (it takes a surprising amount of time in this film made in 1952 before either spouse is anything besides traumatized by its implications, to the extent they can't even properly fake being happy about it), and then slowly poisoned by a husband's ideas about what marriage and motherhood mean.
 Let's just out with it: for two-thirds to three-quarters of its runtime, it is actively, ardently feminist.
 Not even, really, "feminist for 1952."
 It is also deeply in tune with its heroine, and isn't afraid it'll dilute itself by presenting her as a whole and complicated human, bounding up and down with her own emotional journey: from her shellshocked disappointment to find her career's been interrupted, to her earnest domestic happiness when she can still imagine that she's merely on the 50s equivalent of maternity leave, to her desperate isolation, to her righteous anger sublimated in liberating dance.
 It understands, also, that she loves Chuck—and that Chuck loves her, however poorly.
 It's depressed and angry, but bittersweet, and compassionate, and it assembles its portrait of ennui and dislocated emotion out of small moments that convey these four misspent years of Pam's and Chuck's lives, so that if Leonard does nothing else, he does a swell job using the grammar of light musical romantic comedy to make a sad smile out of it.

 It's therefore entirely Marge's movie, and Gower is essential mainly because he's just the other Champion, and because their chemistry is beyond reproach.
 (Real life casts a pall over their alternate-universe counterparts: the Champions actually did divorce in 1973, though damned if I can uncover why they dissolved their marriage after almost three decades together.)
 Well, it works out because Marge was always the better actor qua actor—until I rewatched Everything, I thought it could just be "I like looking at Marge more," but it's actually true—and there's probably no disputing that this is her best performance, with the brittle quality that was always her best trick ratcheted up till it looks like Pam will simply disintegrate before our eyes, but right when you think she will, she pulls herself together and fights back, sometimes just in the tilt of her gaze.
 But, because this is a Champions movie, it's never more apparent than when it's expressed in dance: Everything has extensive choreography, but no dancing better than Marge's solo, which by definition makes it the best scene in the film.
 It starts out with one of Chuck's carelessnesses, when he brings a gaggle of showpeople, including Monica, back to Connecticut for a dinner party—much to the surprise of a filthy Pam digging in her garden—and Monica, openly lusting after Chuck, is also more-or-less openly insulting to his wife.
 After dinner, there's the expected entertainment led by Monica, and Chuck may actually have finally noticed Monica is hitting on him, given that even a rock probably would've noticed by now.
 Pam is invited to sing and dance a little too, and what begins as just a way to reassert sexual primacy expands pretty rapidly into an unmistakable fuck you to Chuck and the whole last four years, as she blows Monica's doors off and reveals that, in fact, she has not let herself get out of practice, or even lose a single step.